2016-2017 Multicultural and Changemaker Undergraduate Student Organizations

 The University of San Diego Alpha Pi Sigma's Official Interest Group: H.O.P.E., which stands for Hermanas Organizadas Para la Educacion (Sisters Organized for Education) was created in September of 2013.
 Alpha Pi Sigma is a Latina Sorority that emphasizes education and giving back to the community, in addition to academic excellence.
 As a new interest group our mission is to promote education within the Latino community in USD and San Diego, while focusing on cultural awareness, unity, and sisterhood.

-For more information, please contact Crystal Ibarra at email@example.com.
+For more information, please contact Sam Ayala-Lucio at firstname.lastname@example.org.

 American Indian & Indigeous Student Organization (Formerly NASO)

 The purpose of the American Indian & indigenous Student Organization is to facilitate awareness on American Indian and Native issues, concerns, and education.
 AIISO's objective is to make sure that American Indian and Native students’ voices are heard, and to outreach to the Native community in San Diego.
 To be part of this group it is not required to be American Indian or Native American.
 All people from different backgrounds, who are passionate about the Native culture, are welcome to join.